 (ii) Assisting those individuals by the provision of information, advice, guidance and training.

-(iii) Informing the public of the role of those individuals through the production of reports, pamphlets, leaflets or other documents.
+(iii) Informing the public of the role of those individuals through the production of online and offline media.

 To further the above objects, the Association may:-